maddsua/lambda/readme.md

 ## A few quick notes before you start blasting

-### OS support

-- Any modern linux
-- Windows 7+ (might actually work on 7, let me know if it does)

 ### Compiler version

 Use GCC 10 or never.
-The project uses a few of the c++20 features, and it might not compile with GCC's older versions.
+The project uses a few of the c++20 features, and it might not compile with older versions.

 Other compilers are not \*officially\* supported, but there aren't any super-GCC-specific tricks employed in this project, so theoretically with some tweaking it should compile anywhere.